Tarila Marclint Ebiede – Co Founder

 Abdul-Gafar Tobi Oshodi - Co Founder

-Abdul-Gafar holds is a Political Science Lecturer at Lagos State University (LASU), Nigeria.
-His research interests broadly revolve around international relations, comparative politics and development studies – with strong bias for China in Africa, the ‘youth question’ and nation building in multi-ethnic countries, and qualitative methodologies.
-A former journalist at Vanguard newspaper, he was a fellow of the Social Science Research Council’s (SSRC) Next Generation of Social Science in Africa programme (2013-2014) and a University of Edinburgh’s Centre for African Studies Catalyst Fellow and Non-Residential Catalyst Fellow (2019-2020).
-His PhD research – on the contemporary relevance of Ghana’s national youth service programme – at the multidisciplinary Centre for Research on Peace and Development in Leuven was fully sponsored by the Research Foundation Flanders (FWO) and the Leuven Special Fund.
-Abdul-Gafar’s research has been published in academic journals and media outlets.
-He was awarded the 2020-2021 American Council of Learned Societies African Humanities Program (ACLS/AHP) Postdoctoral Fellowship (2020-2021) to conduct research for his first book entitled ‘Imageries of Mao Zedong’s China in Ghanaian newspapers, 1957-1976.’
-Abdul-Gafar Tobi OSHODI holds a PhD in Social Sciences from KU Leuven, Belgium and He is a co-founder of Conflict Research Network West Africa (CORN – West Africa).
+Abdul-Gafar is a Political Science Lecturer at Lagos State University in Nigeria.
+His research interests broadly revolve around international relations, comparative politics and development studies – with strong bias for China in Africa, the ‘youth question,’ nation building in multi-ethnic countries, and qualitative methodologies.
+A former journalist at Vanguard newspaper, he was a fellow of the Social Science Research Council’s (SSRC) Next Generation of Social Science in Africa program (2013-2014), a Doctoral Fellow at the Centre for Research on Peace and Development (CRPD) at KU Leuven (2013-2017), and a University of Edinburgh’s Centre for African Studies Catalyst Fellow (in 2019) and Non-Residential Catalyst Fellow (in 2020).
+He was awarded the American Council of Learned Societies African Humanities Program (ACLS/AHP) Postdoctoral Fellowship (2020-2021) to conduct research for a monograph entitled ‘Imageries of Mao Zedong’s China in Ghanaian newspapers, 1957-1976.’
+Abdul-Gafar holds a PhD in Social Sciences from KU Leuven and co-founded the CORN – West Africa.

 Country Hub Conveners